 AMSRS (The Australian Market & Social Research Society) has just published an article from Ray Poynter in its members’ magazine, Research News.
 In the article, Ray sets out his perception of the global picture for market research.
 If you are not a member of AMSRS and would like to read the articles, click here.
 Perhaps you would like to add your views, why not add them as a comment to this page?

+Update, the survey is now closed and the analysis has begun.
+When we have finished the analysis, reporting and story creation we will update this page and tell you how to get a copy of the final report and provide a link to a short form of the report.
+You can still see the topline result from the data collection below.
 We (Ray Poynter and Sue York) are running a study that seeks to benchmark the current state of play in terms of what research terms are understood.
 Once the data is collected we will be analyzing the data and creating a report, looking at the key issues identified by the research, and making suggestions for career and professional development.
-Before looking at the data results so far, please take part in the survey by clicking here.
+Before looking at the data results so far, please take part in the survey by clicking here [survey now closed].
 The survey comprises: 9 terms used in market research, asking participants which are they familiar with (as in could explain to somebody).
 A series of questions asking how often people do things like attend conferences, listen to webinars, take part in training, and read articles and books.
 There are just two demographics, age and country.
-A question about topics you would like NewMR to cover in the future and any comments.
-If you would like a copy of the report, which we expect to be published in December, email your contact information to email@example.com Remember, you can come back to this page again to get an update on the data so far, and you can leave comments below.
+A question about topics you would […]

 Découpé, or to give it its anglicised name ‘cut up technique’ is a creativity device that dates back to at least the 1920s, but was popularised in the 1950s by William Burroughs (the beat writer and artist).
 More recently pop stars such as David Bowie have made it famous as a device for creating the narrative of songs.
 The cut up technique can be a great way to find the story in the data when analysing market research information, particularly for teams trying to transition from traditional reporting approaches to a more narrative style.
 Here is one example of how to make this transition: Create a standard market research report, reporting the key questions, using the key breaks, addressing the key topics in the research brief.
 For each output (which often means a PowerPoint slide if the analysis has been delegated or automate), write a comment about what the main message on the page is.
 Put each comment onto a separate piece of card or paper (making a note of which slide number each comment links to).
 Now shuffle the cards and then on your own or as a team, try to arrange the cards in a way that creates […]